leonardogolinelli/GeneExpressionDynamics/README.md

-Ongoing project for the course "Mathematical modeling" at University of Trento.
+I'm implementing the basic models of RNA velocity in Python